erushinj/moon-alarmingly-streamlined-spawngroups/README.md

 ### Settings:
 - Enable the ASS: When enabled, the mod does the thing.
 - Level Mod: When enabled, makes some levels use a fixed response faction regardless of difficulty.
+- Skill Level: Tweak how tough the mod is.
 - Minigun Dozers on Death Wish: When enabled, reenables Minigun Dozers on Death Wish difficulty.
 - Captain Winters: When enabled, reenables Captain Winters.
 - Escapes: When enabled, reenables escapes.